 If John Gruber allowed comments on his blog, I wouldn’t need to write this post, and it has been long-time coming.
 I considered writing it every time I read something outrageous at Daring Fireball but couldn’t directly respond because John doesn’t allow comments.
 Finally, this morning, I had enough.

 John’s post “John Battelle on Apple’s Banning Google From iOS App Ads” is what set me off.
 I wanted to comment—to correct the competitive marketing lies asserted by Apple CEO Steve Jobs that John repeated as fact.
 Since I can’t respond at Daring Fireball, I do so here.
 If I’m going to respond here, I might as well express something held back for some time: My disdain for the brutal effectiveness of John’s storyline—where he hits and jabs others with sarcasm and spit but isn’t man enough to receive jabs back.
 The story is incomplete, because only one side is presented.

 I thought to write this post at Betanews but didn’t want to be accused of gaming the pageviews.
 Also, because of the more personal nature of this post, I felt it inappropriate for BN.
-It’s only marginally appropriate for Oddly Together, which, at this point, is a storytelling site in the making.
+It’s only marginally appropriate for my personal site, which, at this point, is a storytelling site in the making.
 I want to shift away from technology being the story to technology telling the story.
-But John’s writing is storytelling (that’s a compliment), and I have made blogging and journalism ongoing topics here at Oddly Together.
+But John’s writing is storytelling (that’s a compliment), and I have made blogging and journalism ongoing topics here.
 So there it is.

 Which Bullshit is More BS?